 Is the goal to discover something new?
 Link to a known website?
 Research a product or service?
 Or to purchase an item?

 Search engine optimisation or SEO categorises intent into four areas.
-Which of these does your site pages fall under?

 Simply put, a search that requests information.
 For example, ‘how do you unblock a drain?’

 Google recognises the keyword “how” and tries to answer that query.
 It often returns blog posts that cover the topic in detail and provides extra resources to follow.